Matt Mullenweg on No Follow

 I love interviewing non SEO, but probably some of the most influential people about no-follow.
 Without very influential people the whole no follow movement would never work.
-So I shot a email to Matt Mullenweg, the head of WordPress which was the first time I had ever really seen the no-follow tag being used, some questions.
+So I shot a email to Matt Mullenweg, the head of Wordpress which was the first time I had ever really seen the no-follow tag being used, some questions.
 Matt also came on my radio show last year for a full hour which you can listen to here if you want.

 Shoemoney: I think I read someone that you were the inventor of the "rel" link attribute?
 If so what was the original vision for it?